mecid/mecid.github.io/_posts/2020-06-17-the-magic-of-animatable-values-in-swiftui.md

 }
 ```

-But how SwiftUI understand which values are animatable?
-SwiftUI introduces a protocol called Animatable.
-This protocol has the only requirement, animatableData property, that describes the changes during an animation.
-So during the state changes, SwiftUI traverses the view hierarchy and finds all the values that conform to Animatable protocol and animate its changes by understanding animatableData of a particular item.
+But how *SwiftUI* understand which values are **animatable**? *SwiftUI* introduces a protocol called *Animatable*.
+This protocol has the only requirement, *animatableData* property, that describes the changes during an animation.
+So during the state changes, *SwiftUI* traverses the view hierarchy and finds all the values that conform to *Animatable* protocol and animate its changes by understanding *animatableData* of a particular item.
 Let's take a look at another example.

 ```swift
 struct Line1: Shape {